 How Do Your Existing Student Loans Get Paid Off?

-In most cases, when you refinance your loans, you provide details of your existing student debt to the lender you’re refinancing with.
+In most cases, when you refinance your loans through a service like Credible or another lender, you provide details of your existing student debt to the lender you’re refinancing with.
 After your loan has been approved and you’ve signed the loan documents, your new lender will then send the money directly to your existing student loan lenders to pay off the outstanding balance due.

 Your new lender typically has to wait a few days before paying off your loans in full to give you time in case you change your mind about refinancing.
 Once the payment has been sent, it can also take your existing lender a little time to process the payment and report your loans as paid in full.

 Seeking financial independence?

 Start here with useful documents delivered to your inbox.

 What are the Benefits of Student Loan Refinancing?

 Student loan refinancing has some significant benefits, under the right circumstances.
 Some big advantages include:

 - Saving on interest: If you can reduce the interest rate you pay on your current loan, you could save money on the interest you pay.

 - Reducing your monthly payment: Your monthly payment on existing student debt can be reduced by lowering your interest rate or by refinancing to a loan with a longer repayment timeline.
 Be aware, though, that if you refinance to a loan with a longer payoff time, you could make your loan cost more in total since you’d be paying interest for longer – even if you reduce your rate.